michaelschoenbaechler/parlwatch/README.md

 ## Support

 For support, bug reporting, or to suggest new features, please open an issue on the GitHub project page.

+## Privacy Policy

+We believe in respecting your privacy.
+That's why we don't track or profile you in any way.
+Our project is designed to operate without collecting or storing any personal information.